rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 > [!WARNING]
 > Make sure you do tasks 1-4 for BOTH droplets.

+> [!TIP]
+> You can first create all the necessary files on your local machine and then use `sftp` to connect to both droplets and send all the necessary files to them.

 ## Task 1
 First we will have to create a new system user called `webgen`.
 We are creating a system user instead of a root user or regular user, because system users do not have a login shell, which makes them more secure from other users.
 The information we will be working with is sensitive data, so it is a good idea to keep it as secure as possible.